An overview of all the current student projects.

 Imaging visual processing

-Minimum duration: 9 months
+Minimum duration: 5 months (6 preferred)

 Contact: